zeruhur/loner/en/AP15_mech_requiem.md

 ### Minor Nations and Proxy Wars

-In the shadow of the colossal struggles between the major power blocs, a multitude of smaller nations find themselves ensnared in the high-stakes game of international politics and warfare that defines the world of "Mech Requiem."
+In the shadow of the colossal struggles between the major power blocs, a multitude of smaller nations find themselves ensnared in the high-stakes game of international politics and warfare that defines the world of _Mech Requiem_.
 These minor nations often bear the brunt of conflicts, serving as battlegrounds, strategic assets, or pawns in the larger powers’ relentless quest for dominance.

 #### Role of Minor Nations